SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-permissions-templates.md

 2. In **Invite people**​.

-    * Type in and add domain (AAD) groups​.
+    * Type in and add Microsoft Entra domain groups​.
 Members of these groups will automatically get access.

     * Tick off **Share everything in this folder, even items with unique permissions**​.